• Skip to main content

 • Like much of Argentina, this town takes a siesta.
 Nearly everywhere we went (including many churches and museums) closed from 1 pm to 4.30 pm.

-• While much of the best nightlife takes place in the Güemes neighbourhood, stay to the east of Avenue Marcelo T. De Alvear.
+• While much of the best Cordoba nightlife takes place in the Güemes neighbourhood, stay to the east of Avenue Marcelo T. De Alvear.

 • The flea market is in the safer part of Güemes.